theobald-software/theobald-software.github.io/content/_en/board-connector/advanced-techniques/backup-and-migration.md

 #### How to Restore a Backup?

-1. To restore the configuration files, remove the `config` directory from the program directory (`C:\Program Files\BOARDConnector` by deafult) of the machine running the BOARD Connector Service.
+1. To restore the configuration files, remove the `config` directory from the program directory (`C:\Program Files\BOARDConnector` by deafult) of the machine running the Board Connector Service.
 2. Copy the backup of the `config` directory into the program directory.
 3. To restore the licence replace the `BOARDConnectorLicense.json` file within the program directory with the backup.